Next Start

 Diesel engines have several advantages compared to gasoline engines, often making them the preferred choice, especially in industries like construction, transportation and agriculture.
 These sectors rely on durability, power and fuel efficiency to run smoothly.

 Before getting into what makes these engines different, it helps to know what the difference between diesel and gas fuel is.
 They’re both mined and begin as crude oil but are separated during the refining process.
-Diesel fuel is thicker than gas and more energy-dense.
+Diesel fuel is thicker than gas and more energy dense.

 One of the most important differences between gas and diesel engines is thermal efficiency, or the work that can be expected to be produced by the fuel put into the engine.
-A diesel engine is about 20% more thermal efficient than a gas engine.
+A diesel engine is about 20% more thermally efficient than a gas engine.
 This directly relates to a 20% increase in fuel economy.

 Diesel engines are used in a wide variety of equipment and vehicles, anywhere from medium-duty trucks to cruise ships and power generators.
 They’re used because of their increased fuel efficiency, which results in lower operating costs.

 They are also used because of their reliability.
-A diesel engine runs at a much slower RPM (revolutions per minute) than a gas engine and is therefore more durable and long-lasting.
+A diesel engine runs at a much slower RPM (revolutions per minute) than a gas engine and is, therefore, more durable and long-lasting.

 Increased thermal efficiency also translates to more power and torque.
 Essentially, diesel engines provide a better bang for your buck for the fuel put into them.
 A diesel engine’s high torque application is very beneficial for hauling, as it helps with carrying heavy loads.